yrahul3910/video-sharing-site/README.md

 All videos are uploaded to the `videos` folder.
 The database simply stores the paths to these videos and thumbnail images.
 As of now, the directory structure used is `videos/<username>/<video_title>/<files>`, where the files include the video file and the thumbnail image.

 All profile pictures are stored in the `users` folder.
 The database stores the paths to these image files, which are served statically.
 The directory structure is `users/<username>/<image file>`.

-# TODOs
-* `SearchResults.jsx:31`:
-> Figure out a way to get this

-Currently, the views and age are statically shown as 0, but it should get this data from the server and show the right value.
-Also, the thumbnail must be changed to the value from the search.
-This is part of #8.